mikro-orm/mikro-orm/docs/docs/debugging.md

 ## Custom Logger

-You can also provide your own logger via `logger` option.
+We can also provide our own logger function via `logger` option.

 ```typescript
 return MikroORM.init({